s-vishnoi/chicago-bikeability-map/README.md

 # Chicago Bikeability Map

 I bike a lot..like a LOT.
-Fixed gear 42:16 carbon steel frame racing through corners.
+(42:16 carbon steel)

 Me and some friends were wanted a live feed of bike crashes across the city, so i made this map.